-When you are sued this way, you must file a written answer within 20 days of the day the Complaint and Summons are delivered to you (usually by deputy sheriff).
+And remember this about District Court: When you are sued in District Court, you must file a written answer within 20 days of the day the Complaint and Summons are delivered to you.
 If you do not file a written answer within 20 days, you will likely lose the case by default.

 How do I write and file court papers?

 You must complete the form answer that is attached to the complaint and file it with the court within 20 days.

 Why do I need to file an answer?
 What will happen if I don't?

 If you do not file an Answer with the Court within 20 days, the Court may automatically decide you owe the debt.
 They can decide you owe all the money the plaintiff is asking for - whether you actually owe it or not.
 But filing an answer will prevent this 'default judgment' from happening!

 How do I fill out and "file" the answer?

 Filling out the Answer form

 First, fill out the District Court location and the parties names at the top of the form.
 The Plaintiff is the creditor - the company or person who claims you owe them money.
 You are the Defendant.